-- 3.61 All staff at St. Cuthbert's RC High School are aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - 3.62 School staff are not expected or trained to diagnose mental health conditions or issues but may notice behaviours that may be of concern. - 3.63 If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken by speaking to the designated safeguarding lead or a deputy. - 3.64 At St. Cuthbert's RC High School we take our children's mental health and wellbeing seriously.
-We outline below how we support children's mental health and wellbeing. - We have a Health & wellbeing Officer within school who works closely with the MHST, school nurses and counsellors that support students at St. Cuthbert's RC High School. - The school has nominated student health champions who support with raising awareness & events in school. - We have a drop-in service within school should any students need to talk as well as an internal referral process for any staff who may be concerned about a student. - All students have access to the wellbeing app on Classcharts to report how they are feeling and if they need additional support for areas such as exam stress.
+- 3.61 All staff at St Cuthbert's Roman Catholic High School are aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - 3.62 School staff are not expected or trained to diagnose mental health conditions or issues but may notice behaviours that may be of concern. - 3.63 If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken by speaking to the designated safeguarding lead or a deputy. - 3.64 At St Cuthbert's Roman Catholic High School we take our children's mental health and wellbeing seriously.
+We outline below how we support children's mental health and wellbeing.

+We have a Health & wellbeing Officer within school who works closely with the MHST, school nurses and counsellors that support students at St. Cuthbert's RC High School.
+The school has nominated student health champions who support with raising awareness & events in school.
+We have a drop-in service within school should any students need to talk as well as an internal referral process for any staff who may be concerned about a student.